 Your fundraiser should enable everyone to comfortably participate.
 For instance, when the Austin Waldorf School raises money for their knit-a-thon, even those who don’t know how to knit have a place in the fundraising effort as the school provides opportunities for them to learn.
 People can also participate without knitting at all by creating a donation page and getting sponsors while the event provides a “ghost-knitter” to knit squares for them.
 People can also help by volunteering at the Casting Off Party or simply making an online donation to support a registered knitter.

-7. Never Stop Promoting Your Fundraiser
+7. Never Stop Promoting Your Fundraisers

 - Encourage team members to spread the word to family, friends, co-workers, neighbors, and online through their social networks.